axdyv/PANW-Mood-Journal/README.md

 - FastAPI: Lightweight, async-native backend framework with automatic validation + OpenAPI schema.
 Low overhead, perfect for real-time journaling input.
 - HuggingFace transformers: Provides access to LLM-grade embedding models + zero-shot classification.
 Enables semantic mood inference from messy language with no manual retraining. (initially used but later removed)
 - sentence-transformers: Converts journal entries into dense vector embeddings, necessary for cosine-similarity based classification.
-- numpy: Enables fast vector operations for cosine similarity, centroid updates, and valence/arousal scoring.
+- numpy: Enables fast vector operations for cosine similarity and centroid updates.
+(Also used for valence/arousal scoring which was an idea to better represent reasonings for classification but was scraped due to time constraints)
 - Pydantic: Ensures journal entries and response objects are well-typed and validated across the backend.
 - uvicorn: The async server powering FastAPI.
 Which is needed for real-time journaling UI responsiveness.
 - emoji: Detects unicode emojis which is essential for emotional context extraction beyond plain text.